HugoPeters1024/hs-sleuth/README.md

 - :floppy_disk: Now whenever you build dump files are created in `dist-newstyle/coredump-MyCapture001/`

-- :door: To inspect the dumps with the frontend, you need to run the server:
+- :female_detective: To inspect the dumps with the frontend, you need to run the server:
     ```sh
+    -- when building the server yourself (GHC 9.2+)
-    cabal run hs-comprehension-server
+    cabal run hs-comprehension-server -- --project_root PATH/TO/YOUR/PROJECT

+    -- when using the released build (https://github.com/HugoPeters1024/hs-comprehension/releases)
+    ./server --project_root PATH/TO/YOUR/PROJECT

+    -- the server will serve at port 8080
     ```

-- :female_detective: Then open the frontend html in `frontend/index.html`

 That should be all!